 - Serve over rice topped with sliced avocado, chopped cilantro and a squeeze of fresh lime.

-- I think full fat coconut milk taste best however I have used lite and it does still work great.
+- I think full fat coconut milk taste best however I have used lite (light) and it does still work great.

 - Depending on where you shop the ounces in your coconut milk, chickpea and tomato cans may vary slightly.
 You just want them to all be about the same volume.